 - Painters pyramids

 In a large, open space with good ventilation, lay several long strips of wax paper slightly overlapping each other.
-Make sure it is big enough for all the coral you want to make.
+Make sure it is big enough for all the corals you want to make.

 Following the directions on the can, get ready to use the “Great Stuff”.
 Remember that this is expanding foam.
 So make it a little smaller than what you want the final look to be as it will continue to grow a little after you spray it.